Los Angeles Car Accident Attorney Near Me

 A rear-end accident involves a large amount of force from the back of the vehicle.
 These collisions often lead to whiplash: a neck injury caused when your neck is forced forward in a rear-end collision, cracking the neck like a whip.
 This motion can injure the spinal cord, the bony vertebrae, and the neck’s soft tissue.
 Mild whiplash cases sometimes resolve on their own with a few days of rest and over-the-counter painkillers.

 More serious cases might require medical treatment.
 Whiplash can also lead to lasting neck pain, and some injury victims need physical therapy or chiropractic care to get relief from their pain.
-You are entitled to compensation for the ongoing pain and suffering you endure due to lasting injuries.
+You may be entitled to compensation for the ongoing pain and suffering you endure due to lasting injuries.

 Rollovers

 Some of your injuries may be temporary, while others take longer to heal.
-You suffer permanent injuries that leave you with ongoing pain and suffering – as well as restrictions on the work you can perform and the wages you can earn.
-Be sure to hire a car accident lawyer who knows how to handle a case with complicated injuries.
-The California injury lawyers at Arash Law led by Arash Khorsandi, Esq. have experience handling many different types of complicated injury cases.
+Permanent injuries may leave you with ongoing pain and suffering as well as restrictions on the work you can perform and the wages you can earn.
+You might benefit from consulting with our car accident lawyers, who handle cases involving complicated injuries.

 T-Bone Accidents

-A T-Bone accident occurs when one vehicle hits another directly on the side.
-Because the collision is not a glancing blow, the side of the vehicle the other vehicle hits absorbs the full force of the collision.
-This force can cause serious injuries to vehicle occupants riding on the side the other vehicle struck.
-Broken bones, brain injuries, and crush injuries to the internal organs are possible in a T-Bone accident.
+A T-bone accident occurs when one vehicle hits another directly on the side.
+Since the collision is not a glancing blow, the side of the vehicle that the other car hits absorbs the full force of the impact.
+This force can cause serious injuries to vehicle occupants riding on the side of the other vehicle that was struck.
+Broken bones, brain injuries, and crush injuries to the internal organs are possible in a T-bone accident.
 Passengers are also likely to suffer ongoing pain as they recover from these injuries.

 Head-On Collisions

 Head-on collisions can cause extremely serious injuries.
-In many cases, vehicle occupants can suffer serious brain damage – or even brain death.
-The force of the collision could damage Their internal organs.
+In many cases, vehicle occupants can suffer serious brain damage or even brain death.
+The force of the collision could damage their internal organs.
 Their limbs could require amputation due to irreparable crush injuries to the blood vessels, nerves, bones, or other tissues.
-These serious injuries require serious compensation for the victims who suffer their lasting effects.

 Speeding Accidents

 Speeding reduces the time a driver has to react to obstacles in the road.
 It also increases the distance required to stop the vehicle and reduces the protection provided by road safety structures (such as guardrails, physical median dividers, and concrete barriers).
-Because speeding is so dangerous, courts often deem drivers who are going above the speed limit or driving too fast for conditions (such as rain or snow) negligent.
+Since speeding is so dangerous, courts often deem drivers who are going above the speed limit or driving too fast for current road conditions (such as rain or snow) automatically negligent.

-The most important legal right you have after being injured is the right to obtain compensation for your injuries.
+The most important legal right you may have after being injured is the chance to pursue compensation for your injuries.
 A negligent driver who causes an accident has a legal obligation to compensate victims who suffer injuries through his or her negligence.
-This fact is why California – like other states – requires drivers to carry a minimum amount of liability coverage on their auto insurance policies.
+This fact is why California, like other states, requires drivers to carry a minimum amount of liability coverage on their auto insurance policies.

-You are not required to ensure your vehicle.
+You are not required to insure your vehicle.
 However, you are legally required to carry insurance to pay for injuries you cause to other road users.
-They must also carry auto insurance to pay for injuries they cause to them.
-It is your right to access this insurance and be fairly compensated for injuries caused by a negligent driver.
+They must also carry auto insurance to pay for injuries they cause.
+You may be entitled to access this insurance and pursue appropriate compensation for injuries resulting from a careless driver.

-You also have other related legal rights that protect your right to compensation.
+You also have other related rights that protect your eligibility to pursue compensation.
 For example, once the other driver’s insurance company is aware that you have an attorney, they can no longer contact you about the accident.
-This restriction protects you from accidentally saying something that could hurt your injury claim and reduce the amount of compensation you obtain.
-You also have the right to be protected from harassment about your claim.
+This restriction protects you from accidentally saying something that could hurt your injury claim and reduce the amount of compensation you can pursue.
+Consider consulting a Los Angeles injury lawyer to understand your rights and learn more about the best ways to seek compensation in your case.

 Call Local Authorities

 After a car accident, immediately alert the police and ask them to create a report detailing what happened.
-It’s best to ask the officer for a copy of the report for future reference when you file a claim
+Ask the officer for a copy of the report for future reference when you file a claim.

 Never Admit Fault